Top movie locations

 A cast and crew of more than 800, including 450 extras, took to the beach to film epic battle scenes for the Universal Pictures production.
-There were also 130 horses making an appearance, which had been stabled nearby, and a medieval settlement comprising of thatched huts, traditional coracles and makeshift shelters was constructed.
+There were also 130 horses making an appearance, which had been stabled nearby, and a medieval settlement comprising of thatched huts, traditional coracles and makeshift shelters were constructed.

-The beach also became a temporary home to Harry Potter and the beautiful Shell Cottage, which attracted hoards of Potter fans, eager to catch a glimpse of their much-loved stars.
+Freshwater West also became a temporary home to Harry Potter and the beautiful Shell Cottage, which attracted hoards of Potter fans, eager to catch a glimpse of their much-loved stars.

 Some fans were lucky enough to get autographs from some of the stars, including Harry Potter himself, Daniel Radcliffe.

 Snow White and The Huntsman

 The sweeping vista of Marloes Sands was chosen as the site for some dramatic battle scenes in Snow White and the Huntsman Universal Pictures’ vision of the Snow White fairytale, starring Kristen Stewart, of Twilight fame, and Australian actor Chris Hemsworth.